 Don’t underestimate the joy of a day with no set plans.
 Call a day during break to honor the slow-moving sloth.
 Sleep in, take your time getting breakfast and getting dressed, let the chores sit for a day, and let the kids know it is their day to entertain themselves.

-Change can feel good in this marathon of sameness and feeling boxed-in.
+Change can feel good.
 One positive change that could bring a little excitement: updating the kids’ bedrooms or play spaces.
 No need to spend a lot (or any) money; kids can make their own art or select a few toys to hang on the wall.
 Work together to arrange books on shelves or clothes in their closet by color—everything red on the left, then orange, yellow, and so on, until you see the rainbow.

 Take It Further: Rearrange the rooms—letting kids take the lead on where their desk, toys, or bed go—to make the spaces feel fresh.

 No cooking today – the menu is all about simple snacking foods.
 But don’t default to sugary treats or granola bars, create a list together of some kid- and parent-favorites that will give everyone necessary energy: cheese slices, deli meat and pepperoni slices, a veggie tray, hummus, fruit kabobs.

 Take It Further: Enlist your child’s help in cleaning and chopping fruits and veggies.
 See how many different shapes you can create—try cutting apples or pears into flat slices and remove the core with mini cookie cutters, or cut carrots into medallions or matchsticks, or with a crinkle cutter.

 Become an Expert Day